zowe/zowe-cli-db2-plugin/README.md

     ```
     zowe plugins uninstall @zowe/db2-for-zowe-cli
     ```
+2. **Windows Only** - The plug-in may encounter an error while uninstalling.
+If this occurs, run the uninstall command again.

 After the uninstallation process completes successfully, the product no longer contains the plug-in configuration.

 ## Troubleshooting